isomerpages/govtech-gobusiness/_FAQ/1a-general.md

 For Companies that are applying for exemption for a limited-period of time, please click on TIME-LIMITED EXEMPTION (TLE).
 With effect from 26 April 2020, you will be allowed to submit up to 2 TLE applications each week[^1].
 This is regardless of the number of applications that you/your company had submitted prior to 26 Apr 2020.

 Please submit your application one day before the on-site deployment of your staff.
+Please note that the total number of employees activated should not exceed 10, or 25% of the total number of employees in your company, whichever is lower.

+To find out how to apply for a Time-Limited Exemption, watch the <a href="https://go.gov.sg/timelimitedexemp" target="_blank">video</a>.

 #### **4. What should I do if I have not received an exemption?
 Am I allowed to continue operations?**
 Please suspend your business operations until you have received the official email notification of approval.